robbynshaw/home/content/essays/the-coronor-i-met.md

-I'm talking with these crisp, blue, little eyes--well, speaking anyway, or she is--I'm not sure because those crisp, blue, little eyes keep dancing around mine, and they're so clear and sharp and wet and round that I want to snatch them out of their strange, little dance and pop them and delight as they stain my hands blue.
+I'm talking with these crisp, blue, little eyes--well, speaking anyway, or she is--I'm not sure because those crisp, blue, little eyes keep dancing around mine and they're so clear and sharp and wet and round that I want to snatch them out of their strange, little dance and pop them and delight as they stain my hands blue.
 They're too close.
 They're so close, but they don't see me--no--they are